xcv-/args/README.md

     }
 ```

-A working example can be found in `main.cpp`.
+Another working example can be found in `main.cpp`, which I use for testing.

 Documentation
 ===============